goblimey/ntripcaster/README.md

 (That's another reason for using one of the better-known domain registrars such as ionos or namecheap.
 The techies at the VPS company should know what to do.)

-Each service on a server runs on a numbered port.
+Each network service on a computer runs on a numbered port, for example, a web server will usually run its http service on port 80 and its https service on port 443.
-The caster runs on port 2101.
+The NTRIP caster runs on port 2101.
 For security reasons
 many VPS suppliers
 stop access to ports by default.
-You have to open the port for tcp access.
+You have to ensure that port 2101 is open for tcp access.
 You may need to ask the tech support people how to do this.

-## Installing the Caster
+## Connecting to Your VPS
 Once your VPS is set up and
 responding to your domain name, you need to connect to it from whatever computer you normally use.
-The rest of these instructions assume that you are running MS Windows on your local machine (because most people do) and that your VPS is running
+These instructions assume that you are running MS Windows on your local machine (because most people do) and that your VPS is running